connorskees/connorskees.github.io/content/blog/python-leetcode.md

 date = "2024-11-03"
 +++

-I've done a lot of interviews in a lot of different programming languages.
-After many years, I've decided that python is the best language for interviewing, and I would even go so far as to say that it's worth learning python even if only for interviewing.
+After many technical interviews in a lot of different programming languages, I've decided that python is the best language for interviewing, and I would even go so far as to say that it's worth learning python even if only for interviewing.

 Python is a lingua franca almost on the same tier as JavaScript, but has a much more robust standard library and set of syntactic sugar that makes it far easier to use when solving leetcode/interview problems.
 Some solutions can be a bit "magic," but in general are more readily understood by interviewers and lend themselves to being elegant and reading pretty close to English.